-For each substance, the data elements tables contain all of the selected chemical data, the data units, and an acronym describing the reference source of the information.
-Data are divided into six functional groups: toxicity, persistence, mobility, bioaccumulation, physical characteristics, other data and class information.
+For each substance, the data elements tables contain all of the selected chemical data, the data units, and an abbreviation describing the reference source of the information.
+The reference source abbreviations are provided alongside corresponding reference list citations in Section 6 of this methodology document.
+A reference source value of "CALC" indicates that a value was calculated using other collected data, and a reference source value of "HRS" indicates a value prescribed by the HRS.
+Data are divided into seven functional groups: toxicity, persistence, SsI degradation, mobility, bioaccumulation, physical characteristics, other data and class information.